Suppression and enhancement of bosonic stimulation by atomic interactions: Abstract

 \section{Abstract}

-The innate tendency of identical bosons to bunch, seen in the Hanbury Brown--Twiss effect~\cite{HanburyBrown:1956} and Bose--Einstein condensation~\cite{Anderson:1995,Davis:1995a}, is a primary manifestation of quantum statistics.
-This tendency can enhance the rates of fundamental processes such as atom-atom~\cite{Miesner:1998b} and atom-light scattering~\cite{Lu:2023} if the atoms scatter into already occupied quantum states.
-For non-interacting bosons, the enhancement of light scattering is simply given by the bosonic-stimulation factor $1 + N_{\rm f}$, where $N_{\rm f}$ is the occupation of the atom's final momentum state.
-Here, we study scattering between off-resonant light and atoms in a quasi-homogeneous Bose gas with tunable interactions and show that even weak interactions, which do not significantly alter the momentum distribution, have a dramatic effect on the atom-light scattering.
-Due to (spatially local) beyond-mean-field atomic correlations, weak repulsive interactions can completely suppress the bosonic enhancement of scattering, while attractive ones increase the scattering rate.
-Moreover, if the interactions are rapidly tuned, light scattering reveals correlation dynamics that are orders of magnitude faster than the momentum-space population dynamics.
-Its extreme sensitivity to dynamical beyond-mean-field effects makes off-resonant light scattering a simple and powerful probe of many-body physics in ultracold atomic gases.
+The tendency of identical bosons to bunch, seen in the Hanbury Brown--Twiss effect and Bose--Einstein condensation, is a hallmark of quantum statistics.
+This bunching can enhance the rates of fundamental processes such as atom-atom and atom-light scattering when atoms scatter into already occupied states.
+For non-interacting bosons, the enhancement of light scattering follows directly from the occupation of the { atom's} final momentum state.
+Here, we study scattering between off-resonant light and atoms in a quasi-homogeneous Bose gas with tunable interactions and show that even weak interactions, which do not significantly alter the momentum distribution, strongly affect atom-light scattering.
+Changes in local atomic correlations suppress the bosonic enhancement under weak repulsive interactions and increase the scattering rate under attractive ones.
+Moreover, if the interactions are rapidly tuned, light scattering reveals correlation dynamics that are orders of magnitude faster than the collisional dynamics of the momentum{-space} populations.
+Its extreme sensitivity to correlation effects makes off-resonant light scattering a { powerful} probe of many-body physics in ultracold atomic gases.

 Scattering experiments have played a pivotal role in condensed matter physics, from the discoveries of crystal~\cite{Bragg:1913b, Davisson:1927, Brockhouse:1995} and quasi-crystal~\cite{Shechtman:1984} structures to the studies of critical phenomena~\cite{Ford:1965} and superfluidity \cite{Woods:1973}.
 In a typical experiment, the particles in the probe beam, such as photons, electrons, or neutrons, interact only weakly with the system under investigation, and the correlations in the system are revealed because the interference of different scattering events affects the observed scattering rate.